The Hochschild cohomology groups under gluing arrows: Center

 \section{Center}

 In this section, we study the behaviour of the centers of finite dimensional monomial algebras under gluing arrows.
-Throughout we will denote by $Z(A)$ the center of an algebra $A$.
-Note that the center $Z(A)$ is identified as $\mathrm{Ker}(\delta^0_A)$.
+Throughout this paper, we will denote by $Z(A)$ the center of an algebra $A$.
+It is well known that the 0-th Hochschild cohomology of an algebra is exactly its center, that is, there is a canonical isomorphism from $Z(A)$ to $\HH^0(A)$.
+Then we can identify the center $Z(A)$ with $\mathrm{Ker}(\delta^0_A)$ via the isomorphism $\HH^0(A)\simeq \Ker(\delta_A^0)$.

 \begin{Def} \rm(cf. \cite[Definition 6.1]{LRW}) Let $A=kQ_A/I_A$ be a monomial algebra and let $B=kQ_B/I_B$ be obtained from $A$ by gluing two arrows $\alpha:e_1\to e_2$ and $\beta:e_{n-1}\to e_n$ of $A$.
 Let $A_{(i,j)}$ be the set of the paths from $e_j$ to $e_i$ for $1\leq i,j\leq n$ in $\mathcal{B}_A$. \end{Def}